TalismanSociety/metadata-shortener-wasm/README.md

 # @talismn/metadata-shortener-wasm

-This crate is a Rust implementation of the metadata shortener algorithm.
-It is compiled to WebAssembly and can be used in the browser.
+This project wraps [Zondax's metadata shortener](https://github.com/Zondax/ledger-polkadot-generic-api) in a webassembly blob so it can be used by Talisman wallet.

 ## 🚴 Usage